-Stakeholder engagement about potential environmental watering actions occurs during the development of seasonal watering proposals.
+Stakeholder engagement about potential actions to deliver water for the environment occurs during the development of seasonal watering proposals.
 The level and method of engagement vary across the state, reflecting the differing systems, watering actions and stakeholders.
 In some regions, formal environmental watering advisory groups provide the opportunity for waterway managers and interested community members to discuss potential environmental flows in their system or locality for the coming year.
 In other systems, engagement occurs one-on-one between waterway managers and interested stakeholders.
-The most interested stakeholders tend to be Traditional Owners, irrigators, farmers, people living close to or with an interest in a specific waterway, members of recreational groups and members of local environmental groups.
+The most interested stakeholders tend to be Traditional Owners1, irrigators, farmers, people living close to or with an interest in a specific waterway, members of recreational groups and members of local environmental groups.

-Land managers and storage managers also consider and endorse, or provide their written support for, the seasonal watering proposals.
-This ensures releases of water for the environment align with land and storage management objectives and can feasibly be delivered through planned system operations, and that risks can be adequately managed.
+Land managers and storage managers endorse or provide their written support for the seasonal watering proposals.
+This ensures releases of water for the environment align with land and storage management objectives and can feasibly be delivered through planned system operations and that risks can be adequately managed.